-Strategic Policy 19 (SP19) 'Waste Management' seeks to adopt a sustainable 8.6.1 approach to waste management and contribute to making provision for an integrated and adequate network of waste management facilities.

-- Indicator 77: The number of applications permitted accompanied by Site Waste Management Plans. - Indicator 78: The number of waste facilities permitted and refused on employment sites. - Indicator 79: The amount of land and facilities to cater for waste in NPT.
+- 8.6.1 Strategic Policy 19 (SP19) 'Waste Management' seeks to adopt a sustainable approach to waste management and contribute to making provision for an integrated and adequate network of waste management facilities. - 8.6.2 The following indicators are listed for SP19: - Indicator 77: The number of applications permitted accompanied by Site Waste Management Plans. - Indicator 78: The number of waste facilities permitted and refused on employment sites. - Indicator 79: The amount of land and facilities to cater for waste in NPT.